 What causes a refrigerator compressor to stop working?

 A refrigerator compressor is responsible for circulating coolant throughout the fridge, and it relies on several different components to function properly.
-If any of these components is not working properly, it can cause the compressor to stop working.
+If any of these components are not working properly, it can cause the compressor to stop working.
 If your refrigerator compressor has stopped working, check for these common problems.

 Faulty Start Relay